 “So if you died they’d really be out of luck, huh?”
 Ira asked.

-Carter smiled wryly, “It’s true they would probably crumble without me, but without them, I would probably end up the same as of right now.
+Carter smiled wryly, “It’s true they would probably crumble without me, but without them, I would probably end up the same.
 What about you?
 What would happen to those around you if you were to die?”

 Ira looked at Carter with a serious expression, causing the latter to realize it may have sounded like a threat, but Ira suddenly burst out laughing.